Popular lifehacks

 Photorespiration involves a complex network of enzyme reactions that exchange metabolites between chloroplasts, leaf peroxisomes and mitochondria.
 2 and nitrogen, as ammonia.
 Ammonia must then be detoxified at a substantial cost to the cell.
 Photorespiration also incurs a direct cost of one ATP and one NAD(P)H.

-READ ALSO: What is current chopping in a circuit breaker?
+READ ALSO: What does PCl5 do in a reaction?

 Where does photorespiration occur in plants?